elastic/logstash-docs-md/docs/vpr/v1-0-1-plugins-inputs-azure_event_hubs.md

 * Default value is `5` seconds
 * Set to `0` to disable.

 Interval in seconds to write checkpoints during batch processing.
-Checkpoints tell {{ls}} where to resume processing after a restart.
+Checkpoints tell Logstash where to resume processing after a restart.
 Checkpoints are automatically written at the end of each batch, regardless of this setting.

 Writing checkpoints too frequently can slow down processing unnecessarily.